Before the day

 Your task

-Choose a recent moment of tension, frustration, confusion, or strong reaction.
-You do not need to analyse it with the ladder yet.
+Choose a real work, community, or personal situation you want to work on, improve, or understand better.
+It may include a moment of tension, frustration, confusion, or strong reaction, but it does not have to be dramatic.
+You do not need to analyse it with the Ladder of Inference yet.
 Describe what happened from your perspective, then turn it into a poster you can bring into class.
+On the day, you will look at this with the Ladder of Inference, with a partner.

 2. Choose something you are comfortable bringing into class.
 You can anonymise names, teams, and details.